-The Council has one financial guarantee that is not required to be accounted for as a financial instrument.
-This guarantee is reflected in the Statement of Accounts to the extent that there is a contingent liability note on page 30.
+The Council has three financial guarantees that are not required to be accounted for as financial instruments.
+These guarantees are reflected in the Statement of Accounts to the extent that there is a contingent liability note on page 34.

 i) Government Grants and Contributions